urakozz/php-class-mapper/README.md

 [![License](http://img.shields.io/packagist/l/kozz/class-mapper.svg)](https://packagist.org/packages/kozz/class-mapper)

-Mapping Class properties using components of JMS Serializer
+Mapping Class properties using JMS Serializer components

+### Why to use it

+ClassMapper can only fill simple maps and Normalizer performs type casting.
+So it works much faster than original JMS Serializer.

 ### Usage